 In summary, using the manufacturer's suggested high quality brake pads adds about $20-$30 more than the cheaper brake pads, but given the long life and the vital importance of being able to stop quickly and correctly, we believe the $5-$10 per year of "extra" cost would be foolish to forego when it comes time to replace your brake pads.
 Therefore, unlike many "cheap brake repair shops", we use branded high-quality brake pads instead of a "no-name" brake pad.
 We think brake pads matter!

-If we can assess your vehicle's brakes, or help you with additional information to assist you as you make vehicle maintenance decisions please feel free to give us a call at (817) 485-8189 and ask for Mark, our General Manager: he will be happy to help!
+If we can assess your vehicle's brakes, or help you with additional information to assist you as you make vehicle maintenance decisions please feel free to give us a call at (817) 485-8189 and ask for Bruce, our General Manager: he will be happy to help!